Monica Berg: Career

 After completing H. Butlers Bartending School, she bought and operated the school.
 By 2012, Berg was working at Aqua Vitae, in Oslo, as a bartender.
 That is where she met award-winning bartender Alex Kratena, who would eventually become her partner.
 In 2013, she relocated to London and served as head bartender at Pollen Street Social in London, followed by a bartending at Himkok in Oslo.
 That same year, she represented Norway in the World Class Bartender of the Year final.

 Berg was awarded the Linie Honorary Award for her contributions to Norwegian food and drink culture in 2015.
 In 2016, Berg co-founded P(our), a nonprofit symposium focused on bartending culture, with Kratena.
 She was featured in Where Bartenders Drink published by Phaidon in 2017.

 Berg and her partner Alex Kratena opened Tayēr + Elementary in London in 2019.
 That same year, she received the Altos Bartenders' Bartender Award at the World's 50 Best Bars.
+In 2022 Tayēr + Elementary placed second in the World's 50 Best Bars.
 In 2019, she also co-launched Back of House, a digital platform for hospitality workers to safely and anonymous report workplace harassment, discrimination, and other problems.

 In May 2022, Berg was named Creative Director of the Campari Academy.